 Focus on a person's abilities and skills.
 If your loved one's speech has become difficult to understand, use what you know about them and what you are feeling as a way to try to interpret what they might be saying.
 This requires understanding their likes, dislikes and past experiences.
 Consider alternate ways of expression through art, music or other activities to maintain and enhance communication.

-Speak face to Face.
-Providing eye contact, standing in close proximity (less than 3ft away), and even speaking to their left side may all help to stimulate the social part of their brain.
+Speak face to face.
+Providing eye contact, standing nearby (less than 3ft away), and even speaking to their left side may all help to stimulate the social part of their brain.

 Meet the person where they are and accept their new reality.
-If their sense of reality has changed, try to find creative ways around the situation rather than reacting negatively.
+If their reality has changed, try to find creative ways around the situation rather than reacting negatively.
 Enter their reality, as it is their reality.
-Avoid contradicting them or trying to convince them that what they believe is untrue or inaccurate.
+Avoid contradicting or convincing them that what they believe is untrue or inaccurate.

 Gain their attention.
-Speak using few common words they recognize.
-Wait for a response patiently, as their processing may be delayed, leaving them unable to answer right away.
+Speak using a few common words they recognize.
+Wait for a response patiently, as their processing may be delayed, leaving them unable to answer immediately.

 Orienting communication.
-By simply using phrases such as "Good morning, John." or "It's time for breakfast", can aide in their understanding of time and place.
+Simply using phrases such as "Good morning, John." or "It's time for breakfast" can aid in their understanding of time and place.
 These familiar words and phrases can ease their discomfort and confusion and reduce anxiety.

 Reassure and be positive.
 Use familiar things to create a sense of comfort and reassurance and encourage them to communicate in ways that work for them.
 Laughter and humour are positive ways to help you get through difficult times.

-Communication can often be challenging, both for the person with Dementia and those who care for them.
+Communication can often be challenging for the person with Dementia and those who care for them.
 Be patient, reassuring, and encouraging.
-Consider finding creative ways to communicate that speaks to both their personal interests, safety, and history.
+Consider finding creative communication methods that speak to their interests, safety, and history.

-#seniorcare #seniorliving #healthcare #ottawahomecare #elderlycare #reminders #assistedliving #caregiving #homehealthcare #dementia #eldercare #elderly #alzheimers #healthandwellness #seniors #health #mealassistance #homecare #seniorcitizen #nursinghome #senior #dementiacare #ottawahomecare #Ottawa #communication #april #thursday #bhfyp
+#effectivecommunication #seniorcare #seniorliving #healthcare #ottawahomecare #elderlycare #assistedliving #caregiving #homehealthcare #dementia #eldercare #elderly #alzheimers #parkinsons #health #mealassistance #homecare #ottnews #Ottawalocal #senior #dementiacare #Ottawa #ottawaretirement #retirement #ottcity #LHIN #Canadianfranchise